Jeffrey T. Hancock: Academia

-Since 2015, Hancock has been a professor in the College of Communication at Stanford University.
+Since 2015, Hancock has been a professor in the Department of Communication at Stanford University.
 In his tenure at Stanford University, he founded the Stanford Social Media Lab.
 This lab, whose publications date back to March 2017, works to understand psychological and interpersonal processes in social media.
 The lab’s network includes faculty, staff, and doctoral candidates who study social media in various capacities.
 Some research focuses of the lab include romantic relationships through the use of technology, how new media affects child and adolescent development, gender biases and other social inequalities on social networks, and more.
 The Stanford Social Media Lab receives funding from the Stanford Institute for Human-Centered Artificial Intelligence, the Knight Foundation, and the National Science Foundation.
 Some notable lab alumni include Annabell Suh, Megan French, and David M. Markowitz.

 In addition to his research focuses and lab work, Hancock teaches courses during the academic year.
 During the 2020–21 academic year at Stanford University, some of his course offerings included: Advanced Studies in Behavior and Social Media; Introduction to Communication; Language and Technology; Truth, Trust, and Tech; and six sections of independent study.

+He has also taught courses for Curiosity University (formerly One Day University), and in 2012 delivered a TED Talk in Winnipeg.